Promise Keepers: Promise Keepers relaunch

 Under Harrison's leadership, Promise Keepers then began a "relaunch" campaign with a new approach focused on having one stadium event per year and following up with Bible studies and other resources.

 In May 2020, Promise Keepers announced that its relaunch event at AT&T Stadium would become an online virtual event in light of the COVID-19 pandemic.

-Since moving their relaunch event at the AT&T Stadium in Arlington, Texas to a virtual platform, Promise Keepers has hosted a variety of live-streamed events and has a live, in-person AT&T Stadium event scheduled for July 16–17, 2021.
+Since moving their relaunch event at the AT&T Stadium in Arlington, Texas to a virtual platform, Promise Keepers has hosted a variety of live-streamed events and had a live, in-person AT&T Stadium event scheduled for July 16–17, 2021.

+In 2024, Promise Keepers worked to downplay the organization’s previous emphasis on combating racism and building interracial relationships.

 Reception

 Doctrines

-The Promise Keepers has been lauded for its Christian focus.
+Promise Keepers has been lauded for its Christian focus.
 However, the group has also been criticized for doctrinal compromises and inconsistent doctrines.

 Raymond Hartwig, a former president of the South Dakota District of the Lutheran Church–Missouri Synod, commented: "They use the Bible in a very simplistic form, as a springboard to jump into the law."

-Feminism
+Same-sex relationships

+Promise Keepers champion the exclusive legitimacy of heterosexuality and denigrate homosexuality as sinful.
+Promise Keeper founder, the late University of Colorado football coach Bill McCartney, called homosexuals "a group of people who don't reproduce, yet want to be compared with people who do reproduce," and maintained that he believed, "Homosexuality is an abomination of Almighty God."

+Critics call the Promise Keepers approach to homosexuality "simplistic, sexist, homophobic and patriarchal," and "based on exclusion," and that within the views of the organization, "there's no place for gays and lesbians.
+There is no place for women except as subservient to men."

+Belmont University, a private Christian school in Tennessee, cancelled a Promise Keepers event in 2023 after the organization published a Pride month blog post that the university said was "harmful to members of our community."